turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 [[Header]](../../WickedEngine/wiApplication.h) [[Cpp]](../../WickedEngine/wiApplication.cpp)
 This is the main runtime component that has the Run() function.
 It should be included in the application entry point while calling Run() in an infinite loop. <br/>
 The user should call the SetWindow() function to associate it with a window of the operating system.
 This window will be used to render to.<br/>
 The `Application` has many uses that the user is not necessarily interested in.
 The most important part is that it manages the RenderPaths.
 There can be one active RenderPath at a time, which will be updated and rendered to the screen every frame.
 However, because a RenderPath is a highly customizable class, there is no limitation what can be done within the RenderPath, for example supporting multiple concurrent RenderPaths if required.
 RenderPaths can be switched wit ha Fade out screen easily.
 Loading Screen can be activated as an active Renderpath and it will load and switch to an other RenderPath if desired.
-A RenderPath can be simply activated with the `Application`::ActivatePath() function.<br/>
+A RenderPath can be simply activated with the `Application::ActivatePath()` function.<br/>
 The `Application` does the following every frame while it is running:<br/>
 1. FixedUpdate() <br/>
 Calls FixedUpdate for the active RenderPath and wakes up scripts that are waiting for fixedupdate().
-The frequency off calls will be determined by `Application`::setTargetFrameRate(float framespersecond).
+The frequency off calls will be determined by `Application::setTargetFrameRate(float framespersecond)`.
 By default (parameter = 60), FixedUpdate will be called 60 times per second.
 2. Update(float deltatime) <br/>
 Calls Update for the active RenderPath and wakes up scripts that are waiting for update()
 3. Render() <br/>